 What is MASieraad

-MASieraad is a private jewellery design education, initiated by 4 Dutch jewellery-related people, Gijs Bakker, Ruudt Peters, Ted Noten and Liesbeth den Besten, that offers a two-years intensive master-program.
+MASieraad is a private jewellery design education, initiated and founded by 4 Dutch jewellery-related people, Gijs Bakker, Ruudt Peters, Ted Noten and Liesbeth den Besten, that offers a two-years intensive master-program.

 The Masterclass Program MASieraad H-A is an integrated program of the Master in Visual Arts specialization Jewellery Design, Gold and Silversmithing and post-graduate education.
 Successful completion of the Masterclass Program leads to a Master’s degree in Visual Arts specialization, Jewellery Design, Gold and Silversmithing and a certificate MASieraad H-A